Skip to content

 include = ["conf.d/*.toml"]

-tls"auto""auto" serves HTTPS automatically whenever the bind address is non-loopback (self-signing a cert on first boot); "off" always serves plain HTTP.
+tls "off" "off" always serves plain HTTP; "auto" serves HTTPS whenever the bind address is non-loopback (self-signing a cert on first boot).
 Loopback binds stay HTTP either way.
 Ignored when tls_cert/tls_key are set.

 Think of shutdown_timeout as the budget for the whole daemon.
 Every task and service still has its own graceful_stop, but it has to fit inside that overall cap.
 If some task’s graceful_stop is longer than shutdown_timeout, the daemon warns you about it by name at boot — because in that situation it’ll SIGKILL the straggler before its per-task grace window is even up.